v2pan/Master_thesis/README.md

-# Welcome to My Master Thesis! 😊
+# Welcome to My Master's Thesis! 😊

-Hello everyone, and welcome to my first interactions with my Master thesis!
+Hello everyone, and welcome to my Master thesis!
 Through this work, I aim to show my current progress in a nice manner, so that my progress can be tracked.

 Let's get started! 👋🏻

 ---

+In the **archive** folder one can observe old pipelines as well as their description.

+## Execute for yourself
+Everyone trying to execute this for yourself.

 ## Row-wise playground